nhooyr/juke/README.md

 # juke
-A terminal snake game in which the primary objective is to juke (basically dodge and attack other snakes) other players
+A terminal snake game in which the primary objective is to juke (basically dodge and attack other snakes) other players as well as get fod to make yourself more long.

 Install with